-Students should request official transcripts from all institutions they would like evaluated.
-A transcript is official when it is sent from the original institution directly to Global University in a sealed envelope.
+Students should request official transcripts from all institutions they would like Global University to evaluate.
+A transcript is official when sent directly to GU from the original academic institution in a sealed envelope.
 Global also accepts transcripts sent electronically from a valid electronic transcript service such as Parchment, JST, or National Student Clearinghouse.
 All transcripts and other pertinent documents should be on hand at the time of application.
-Students who plan to take courses from another school to transfer back to finish a BSB program of study must request that an official transcript be sent to Global University BEFORE completing their last BSB course.
+Students who plan to take courses from another school to transfer back to finish a Berean program of study must request that an official transcript be sent to Global University BEFORE completing their last Berean course.
 Transcripts may be submitted in either English or Spanish.
-Transcripts that are issued in other languages must be accompanied by an official English-language translation.
+An official English-language translation must accompany transcripts issued in other languages.

 No more than 50 percent of the courses required for a diploma or any credential level may be transferred into a student's program.
 Transfer credit is granted only for courses in which a grade of "C" or better (2.0 on a 4.0 scale) has been earned.
 Courses in which a grade of "pass" is received must be certified by the school as being equivalent to Berean School of the Bible's standard for a "C" or higher to be accepted in transfer.
-In all cases, Berean School of the Bible reserves the right to determine whether it will accept transfer credits from another academic institutions.
+In all cases, Berean School of the Bible reserves the right to determine whether it will accept transfer credits from other academic institutions.